Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction to -ary Cloning Systems

 This is not the only remarkable fact about these examples.
 As we noted in \cite[Example 5.12]{bashwinger}, if you further assume that every monomorphism $\phi_1,\dots,\phi_d$ is the identity morphism, then the $d$-ary cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is also uniform (see Definition~\ref{uniform} below) and hence Citation~\ref{mcduff} tells us that $L(\mathscr{T}_d(\Psi^*(G)))$ is a type $\II_1$ McDuff factor and therefore $\mathscr{T}_d(\Psi^*(G))$ is inner amenable for any choice of group $G$.
-It would be interesting to find a group $G$ and monomorphisms $\phi_1,\dots,\phi_d$ such that the $d$-ary cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is not uniform but yet $L(\mathscr{T}_d(\Psi^*(G)))$ is a type $\II_1$ McDuff factor, has property $\Gamma$, or at least $\mathscr{T}_d(\Psi^*(G))$ is inner amenable.
-Perhaps we can construct a finitely generated ``Vaes" group, i.e., an inner amenable ICC group whose group von Neumann algebra does not have property $\Gamma$, which was predicted to exist by Vaes in \cite{vaes12}.
+It would be interesting to find a group $G$ and monomorphisms $\phi_1,\dots,\phi_d$ such that the $d$-ary cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is not uniform but yet $L(\mathscr{T}_d(\Psi^*(G)))$ is a type $\II_1$ McDuff factor, has property Gamma, or at least $\mathscr{T}_d(\Psi^*(G))$ is inner amenable.
+Perhaps we can construct a finitely generated ``Vaes" group, i.e., an inner amenable ICC group whose group von Neumann algebra does not have property Gamma, which was predicted to exist by Vaes in \cite{vaes12}.

-In summary, Table~\ref{tab:inclusions} shows many examples where inclusions of the form $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ are irreducible, singular, and even satisfy the weak asymptotic homomorphism property by virtue of the corresponding $d$-ary cloning system giving rise to $\mathscr{T}_d(G_*)$ being diverse.
-Note, that here we do not define the groups $\mathscr{T}_d(\overline{B}_*(R))$ and $\mathscr{T}_d(\text{Ab}_*)$ referenced in the last two rows of table for the purpose of saving space; we refer to \cite{bashwinger} for the explanation of these groups and the $d$-ary cloning systems giving rise to them.
+In summary, Table~\ref{tab:inclusions} shows many examples where inclusions of the form $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ are irreducible, singular, and even satisfy the WAHP by virtue of the corresponding $d$-ary cloning system giving rise to $\mathscr{T}_d(G_*)$ being diverse.
+Note, that we do not define the groups $\mathscr{T}_d(\overline{B}_*(R))$ and $\mathscr{T}_d(\text{Ab}_*)$ referenced in the last two rows of table for the purpose of saving space; we refer to \cite{bashwinger} for the explanation of these groups and the $d$-ary cloning systems giving rise to them.

 The other property that was crucial in proving that $\mathscr{T}_d(G_*)$ can yield a type $\II_1$ McDuff factor is the uniformity property.
 In Section \ref{mixing}, we will see that there is a connection between the uniformity property and mixing of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$, specifically that the inclusion never exhibits mixing whenever $(G_n)_{n \in \mathbb{N}}$ is a equipped with a uniform $d$-ary cloning system.
 Let us now define the uniformity property.